Pankaj086/Quick-Chat/README.md

 ### 4. File Sharing 📂
 - Share images and photos (`.jpg`, `.png`, etc.).
-- File uploads are securely handled by Firebase Storage.
+- File uploads are securely handled by Cloudinary.

 ### 5. Responsive Design 📱
 - Tailwind CSS ensures the app looks great on all devices.